Compositional-ARC: Assessing Systematic Generalization in Abstract Spatial Reasoning¶

 | Gemini 2.0 Flash | ~hundreds of B | 2.66 | General LLM |

-| o3-mini (low) | ~hundreds of B | 0.53 | General LLM (reasoning-enhanced) |
+| o3-mini (low) | ~hundreds of B | 0.53 | General LLM (Reasoning-enhanced) |

 | Llama-3.2-3B-ReARC | 3B | 0.87 | ARC-specialized |

-| Llama-3.2-3B-ReARC + TTT | 3B | 73.70 | + Test-time training |
+| Llama-3.2-3B-ReARC + TTT | 3B | 73.70 | + Test-Time Training |

-| Mistral-8B-Full + TTT | 8B | 78.20 | ARC Prize 2024 Champion |
+| Mistral-8B-Full + TTT | 8B | 78.20 | ARC Prize 2024 Winner |

-| MLC (Ours) | 5.7M | 78.26 | Matches champion! |
+| MLC (Ours) | 5.7M | 78.26 | Matches the Winner! |

 Ablation Study¶

-| Configuration | Exact Match (%) | Notes |
+| Configuration | Exact Match (%) | Description |

 |---|---|---|

-| MLC (full) | 86.73 ± 6.03 | Mean over 4 splits |
+| MLC Full | 86.73 ± 6.03 | Mean across 4 splits |

-| − Copy task | 69.05 ± 9.23 | Auxiliary task is important |
+| - No copy task | 69.05 ± 9.23 | Auxiliary task is important |

-| − Primitive transformation examples | 75.27 ± 12.95 | Moderate degradation |
+| - No basic transformation examples | 75.27 ± 12.95 | Moderate decrease |

-| − Level-1 combination examples | 21.01 ± 19.07 | Severe collapse |
+| - No level-1 combination examples | 21.01 ± 19.07 | Severe collapse |

-| MLC (more complex dataset) | 88.10 | Remains effective with more transformation types |
+| MLC (More complex dataset) | 88.10 | Remains effective as transformation types increase |

 Key Findings¶

-- 5.7M << 8B, yet comparable performance: The MLC-trained micro-model matches the ARC Prize 2024 champion (8B + TTT + extensive engineering) on systematic generalization, despite a 1,400× parameter gap.
+- 5.7M << 8B but matching performance: The micro-model trained with MLC matches the performance of the ARC Prize 2024 winner (8B + TTT + significant engineering), despite a 1400x difference in parameter count.

 Highlights & Insights¶